Nisha578/Coding-Ninjas/README.md

 # Coding-Ninjas
-This repository contains all questions of (DSA) which covered in coding ninjas platform.
+This repository contains all questions of (DSA) which covered in coding ninjas course.